NCAR/ccpp-framework/doc/migration.md

    "Missing required host variables: tendency_of_water_vapor_…" failure (`doc/constituents_overhaul.md` §4.15).

-This facade is how capgen-ng currently drives the `kessler`, `rrtmgp`, and `se_cslam`/CSLAM (FCAM7 `cam7`) CAM-SIMA cases end-to-end on Derecho — building and running to completion under both **gnu and intel**, with bit-comparable results.
+This facade is how capgen currently drives the `kessler`, `rrtmgp`, and `se_cslam`/CSLAM (FCAM7 `cam7`) CAM-SIMA cases end-to-end on Derecho — building and running to completion under both **gnu and intel**, with bit-comparable results.
 A short shareable brief (for the original